-I hesitate to write a negative description of any trail on the Rim, so perhaps I had too high expectations for this one.
+I hesitate to write a negative guide of any trail on the Rim, so perhaps I had too high expectations for this one.
 After doing a little homework, phrases such as "beautiful trail", "little used" (read: solitude), and "expansive views" compelled me to have visions of a quiet stroll along the base of the beautiful Rim, dodging elk as I soaked in the views in every direction.
 Okay maybe not so dramatic.
 Perhaps it is just that the Forest Service and I have a slight difference of opinion when it comes to the definition of a "trail" as opposed to "Forest Road".

 Geronimo Trail #240 is accessed by hiking a quick 1/4 mile section of the Highline from the Geronimo TH, located on FS 440 2 miles from FS64 (Control Road).
 The TH is on the east side of the road and consists of a pullout with a FS board explaining the various trails in the area.
 As I strapped on my pack, five pickups and a huge Asplunda truck flew by at approximately 147 miles an hour, heading for Geronimo Camp, a private campground located just a quarter mile or so north of the TH.